classiebit/addchat-codeigniter-pro-docs/resources/docs/1.1/introduction.md

 <a name="Overview"></a>
 ## Overview

-**Addchat Pro** is a chat widget that you can integrate into an existing or a fresh Codeigniter or Laravel website.
+**Addchat Pro** is a chat widget that you can integrate into an existing or a fresh Codeigniter website.
 AddChat works like a standalone widget and fulfills all your business-related needs like -

 1. User-to-user chatting
 2. Live real-time chatting (without page refresh)